SeunA88/Fresh-start-with-Power-BI/README.md

 ---

-In conclusion, this beginner's tasks show that data can be imported into Power BI from different sources, can be cleaned, edited and merged using functions in the Power Query Editor and then applied to the Power BI desktop for detailed analysis.
+In conclusion, this beginner's tasks show that data can be imported into Power BI from different sources, can be cleaned, edited and merged using functions in the Power Query Editor.
+This clean data can then be applied to the Power BI desktop for detailed analysis.